Commands and responses¶

 });

 When writing commands, you can add predefined and user-defined slots to intent patterns.
-Slots are ‘variables’ in user’s utterance that allow Alan to identify and retrieve useful information.
+Slots are ‘variables’ in user’s utterance that allow Alan AI to identify and retrieve useful information.

 intent('I want to go to $(LOC) on $(DATE)', p => {